 Explores the complex ways in which religion and politics have been intertwined in European history, from the persecution or expulsion of “infidels” and “heretics” in the Middle Ages to the cleansing of “ethnic minorities” in the 20th century.
 Topics include religious affiliations that have been used to mark political differences, and countervailing forces that have allowed for religious coexistence and cultural pluralism.

 HIS 3235 / 4 credits / Alternate years

 An exploration of gender issues in the ancient world.
 Beginning with the ancient Near East and the biblical world in particular, students discuss portrayals of women, as well as their actual roles in society.
 Using textual and archaeological evidence, the course branches out to the related cultures of Mesopotamia and ancient Egypt, Greece, and Rome.

 Modern European Jewish History

-HIS 3240 Refer to JST 3240 in Jewish Studies Courses for description.
+JST 3240 Refer to Jewish Studies Courses for description.